thisisaaronland/www-nearby-map/README.md

 # www-nearby-map

-A simple web application that used the [Mapzen Vector Tile Service](https://mapzen.com/projects/vector-tiles) to tell you what features in OpenStreetMap are nearby (at zoom level 16).
+A simple web application that uses the [Mapzen Vector Tile Service](https://mapzen.com/projects/vector-tiles) to tell you what features in OpenStreetMap are nearby (at zoom level 16).